Git-K3rnel/TryHackMe/Ignite/README.md

 b9bbcb33e11b80be759c4e844862482d
 ```

-this is the end of Ignite challenge :)
+This is the end of Ignite challenge :)